 Insulin therapy in type 1 diabetes

-In the management of type 1 diabetes, long-acting basal insulin and rapid-acting mealtime insulin are required.
-Insulin can also be administered through an insulin pump.
+In the management of type 1 diabetes, insulin are required.
+Insulin can be administered using insulin pens or an insulin pump.
 In type 1 diabetes, insulin must be available around the clock, and insulin delivery should never be completely interrupted under any circumstances.
-Insulin deficiency's replacement therapy requires long-acting basal insulin taken 1 or 2 times a day, which acts throughout the day and regulates the release of sugar into circulation from the liver at night and between meals.
-In insulinpump therapy the long-acting insulin is replaced by rapid-acting insulin the pump regularly administers.